Suggested Selling

 - places where the team rarely suggests high-margin products

-When Sales Engine isn't the first priority
+When add-on prompts are not the first priority

 Suggestions won't fix a menu that lacks logical add-ons or organized variants.